ansible-collections/ibm_zos_core/docs/source/modules/zos_data_set.rst

 fifo
-  Sets the :emphasis:`fifo` attribute for Generation Data Groups.
+  Sets the *fifo* attribute for Generation Data Groups.

   If false, the order is the newest GDS defined to the oldest GDS.
 This is the default value.